RamitSarker29/Leetcode/0560-subarray-sum-equals-k/README.md

 - Brute force takes **O(n²)**.
 - Maintain a **running prefix sum**.
+- Instead of searching for subarrays, search for a **previous prefix sum**.
-- Use the relation:
+- Use:

 ```text
 Current Prefix Sum - Previous Prefix Sum = k
 ```

-- Store **frequencies** of prefix sums, not just their existence.
+- Store **frequencies** of prefix sums in a HashMap.
 - Initialize:

 ```python